huuphuoc1396/android-nimble-surveys/README.md

 ## Need to improve
 - The requirement request to support Android 5.0 (API 21) and Up.
 But I'm using `security-crypto-ktx`, which uses min SDK 23.
 I need more time to research and find the solution.
 - Implement animation when navigating from the Splash screen to the Login screen.
-- Implement shimmer animation in the Home screen when loading the survey list.
 - Indicator list (bullets) isn't auto-scrolling when there are a lot of bullets to reach out of the width screen.
-- Implement HomeViewModel and SurveyList paging unit testing.
-- Not yet implemented navigate to the Login screen in case the refresh token expires as well.
+- Not yet implemented navigate to the Login screen in case the refresh token also expires.
 - Apply Robolectric to test encrypted datastore and Compose components.
 - Apply DetectKt and Ktlint to format and analyze code.
 - Apply Kover to measure the coverage for tests.